10 Principles Of Navigation Design And Why Quality Navigation Is So Critical

 • When readers click on a link they expect to go to an HTML page.
 If you intend them to go to a non-HTML page (PDF, Microsoft Word, etc.), inform them in advance.

-• If readers click on a link they expect they will stay within the browser window they are are currently operating within, unless you specifically tell them otherwise.
+• If readers click on a link they expect to stay within the browser window they are currently operating within, unless you specifically tell them otherwise.
 Open new browser windows for a reader only when there is a compelling reason.

 ASOS